alekator/ReTroVersi/README.md

 - Socket programming for client-server communication.
 - Algorithms for AI opponents.
 - User-friendly interface in both console and graphical modes.

-### Acknowledgments
-- Thank you to all contributors and the open-source community for the resources that helped in the development of this project.